-We have no significant comments to make on the layout /presentation of the proposed Code and the Practice Guidance at this stage.
+We have no significant comments to make on the layout /presentation of the proposed Code and the Practice Guidance.
 They are lengthy documents.
 Our main concern is that authorised officers who are required to read and understand the documents, with current pressures, are not afforded sufficient time for familiarisation.